pnmtjonahen/javaee7/README.md

 * cdi CDI related demo/test
     * event CDI events between JAX-RS, EJB and WebSockets
     * jms verry simple jms sample, send message from JAX-RS to an MDB

+* jaxb JAXB related stuff, not really JavaEE bud it is related
+    * xsd2java Show how to generated java classes from an xsd and vice verse